Riders to The Sea - Odin, written by Linda Munson

 Burkert says that the pentagram had a secret significance and power to the pythagoreans, and was used as a password or symbol of recognition amongst themselves.

-Corpses found in peat bogs in Europe might be connected to the cult of Odin or a similar cult.
-The Tollund Man is commemorated by the poet Seamus Heaney in his poem in the first link and his photograph in the others:
+Preserved bodies found in peat bogs in Europe might be connected to the cult of Odin or a similar cult.
+The Tollund Man is commemorated by the poet Seamus Heaney in his poem, which reads in part:

 Seamus Heaney and "Tollund Man"